Targets

 By having a visible mark, the archer can go through the routine of a wide, stable stance with the core engaged.

-Once you have this set, your body is open and able to face the target at your comfortable angle.
+Once you’ve this set, your body is open and able to face the target at your comfortable angle.

-You build your confidence this way because you have more chances to get it right than doing it on a limited number of trial shots.
+You build your confidence this way because you’ve more chances to get it right than doing it on a limited number of trial shots.

 3. ‘O’ Ring